TERMS AND CONDITIONS

 7.2 Agent: a.
 The Customer acknowledges and agrees that to the extent Data contains Personal Information, in collecting, holding and processing that information through the Services, Convergence is acting as an agent of the Customer for the purposes of the Privacy Act 1993 and any other applicable privacy law.
 The Customer must obtain all necessary consents from the relevant individual to enable Convergence to collect, use, hold and process that information in accordance with the Agreement.

 7.3 Backups of Data: As the Data processed through the SaaS Service is considered transient, Convergence will not backup any of the Customer’s Data.
 The Customer agrees to keep a backup copy of all Data uploaded by it to the SaaS Service.

-7.4 International storage of Data: The Customer agrees that Convergence may store Data [including any Personal Information] in secure servers in New Zealand and the USA and may access that Data [including any Personal Information] in New Zealand and the USA from time to time.
+7.4 International storage of Data: The Customer agrees that Convergence may store Data [including any Personal Information] in secure servers in New Zealand and overseas and may access that Data [including any Personal Information] in New Zealand and overseas from time to time.

-7.5 Indemnity: The Customer indemnifies Convergence against any liability, claim, proceeding, cost, expense [including the actual legal fees charged by Convergence’s solicitors] and loss of any kind arising from any actual or alleged claim by a third party that any Data infringes the rights of that third party [including Intellectual Property Rights and privacy rights] or that the Data is Objectionable, incorrect or misleading.
+7.5 Indemnity: The Customer indemnifies Convergence against any liability, claim, proceeding, cost, expense [including Convergence’s costs on a solicitor-client basis in connection with this matter] and loss of any kind arising from any actual or alleged claim by a third party that any Data infringes the rights of that third party [including Intellectual Property Rights and privacy rights] or that the Data is Objectionable, incorrect or misleading.